PalashTrivedi/AssemblyAI2022-/README.md

-#Chechout the demo on the link below:
+#Chechout the demo on this link:
 https://rt-ts-assemblyai-ugtsfcaxsq-wl.a.run.app/

 # Getting Started with Create React App